-thermal fluctuations into approximate descriptions of the fluid-structure interactions.
-We have shown our approach of imposing an exact fluctuation-dissipation condition to obtain a discretization of the stochastic driving fields combined with our using an exact projection method to enforce incompressibility is sufficient to ensure results consistent with statistical mechanics.
+6. Conclusions.
+We have developed stochastic computational methods to take into account confinement effects within channel geometries.
+Our approach is based on fluctuating hydrodynamics and the Stochastic Eulerian Lagrangian Method (SELM) for incorporating thermal fluctuations into approximate descriptions of the fluidstructure interactions.
+We have shown our approach of imposing an exact fluctuationdissipation condition to obtain a discretization of the stochastic driving fields combined with our using an exact projection method to enforce incompressibility is sufficient to ensure results consistent with statistical mechanics.
 We have shown our stochastic discretization approach also handles naturally fluctuations in the context of the no-slip boundary conditions.
-We found that the stochastic computational methods work well to capture both on the active hydrodynamic responses and the passive diffusive responses when particles are effected by their proximity to the channel walls.
+We found that the stochastic computational methods work well to capture both active hydrodynamic responses and the passive diffusive responses when particles are effected by their proximity to the channel walls.
 We expect our introduced stochastic computational methods to be applicable broadly to applications in which confinement effects play an important role in the dynamics of microstructures subject to hydrodynamic coupling and thermal fluctuations.

 7. Acknowledgements.
 The authors P.J.A. and Y.W. acknowledge support from the W. M. Keck Foundation.
-The author P.J.A. acknowledges support from the research grants NSF CAREER DMS-0956210 and DOE CM4.
+The authors P.J.A. and H. L. would like to acknowledge support from the Applied Mathematics Program within the Department of Energy (DOE) Office of Advanced Scientific Computing Research (ASCR) as part of the Collaboratory on Mathematics for Mesoscopic Modeling of Materials (CM4) DOE ASCR CM4 DE-SC0009254.
+The author P.J.A. acknowledges support from the research grants NSF CAREER DMS-0956210 and NSF Grant DMS - 1616353.
 We also acknowledge support from the Center for Scientific Computing at the CNSI and MRL: an NSF MRSEC (DMR-1121053) and NSF CNS-0960316.